ibm-cloud-docs/vpc/vsi-vpc-key-rotation.md

    Review the `lastRotateDate` and `keyVersion` values in the response to inspect the date and time that your key was last rotated.
 The `keyVersion` attribute contains identifying information that describes the latest version of the root key.

-When your root keys are successfully rotated, an HTTP `204 No Content` response is returned, which indicates that your root key was replaced by new key material.
+When your root keys are successfully rotated, an HTTP `204 No Content` response is returned, which indicates that your root key was replaced by the new key material.

 When you unwrap (decrypt) a wrapped data encryption key (WDEK) by using a rotated root key, the service returns a new ciphertext in the response entity-body.
 Each ciphertext remains available for unwrap actions.
 If you unwrap a DEK with a previous ciphertext, the service also returns the latest ciphertext and latest key version in the response.
 Use the latest ciphertext for future unwrap operations.
 {: note}